Quantifying the Effect of Test Set Contamination on Generative Evaluations: Pretraining: Scaling Irreducible Error

 \section{Pretraining: Scaling \& Irreducible Error}

+We begin at the first stage of the model lifecycle: pretraining.
+We establish foundational results on how test set contamination interacts with model scale and compute, and use scaling laws to quantify what contamination buys a model.

-\paragraph{Finding \#1: Performance Increases with Contamination and Model Size} Consistent with discriminative evaluations, increasing the number of benchmark replicas in the pretraining corpus increases Math Verify scores and decreases cross entropies (Fig~\ref{fig:math_verify_ce_temp_0} Left), as does increasing the model size (Fig~\ref{fig:math_verify_ce_temp_0} Right).
+\paragraph{Finding \#1: Performance Increases with Contamination and Model Size} Consistent with discriminative evaluations, increasing the number of benchmark replicas in the pretraining corpus increases Math Verify scores and decreases cross entropies (Fig.~\ref{fig:math_verify_ce_temp_0} Left), as does increasing model size (Fig.~\ref{fig:math_verify_ce_temp_0} Right).
 We observe a non-linear relationship between the number of test set replicas and model performance: For low levels of contamination ($\leq$ 10 replicas), the impact on performance is minimal, with Math Verify scores and cross entropies remaining close to uncontaminated performance; at around 100 replicas, performance sharply increases (Fig.~\ref{fig:math_verify_replicas_temp}).
-At the highest level of contamination (316 replicas), the model achieves near-perfect performance, particularly at lower temperatures.
+At the highest levels of contamination, the model achieves ceiling performance.

+\paragraph{Finding \#2: Contamination-Driven Performance Is Not Generalization} To determine if the performance gains stemmed from robust generalization or superficial memorization, we evaluated our contaminated models on two modified versions of the MATH test set.
+First, we \emph{rephrased} the problems, retaining the original numerical values and logic but altering the linguistic surface form.
+Second, we \emph{perturbed} the problems, modifying the numerical values and correct answers while maintaining the problem structure.

+In both conditions, performance regresses to match the uncontaminated model across all model sizes and contamination levels in both conditions (Tab.~\ref{tab:rephrase_perturb}).
+This strongly suggests that the capabilities gained from test set contamination rely almost exclusively on verbatim memorization of the specific test sequences, rather than the acquisition of underlying mathematical reasoning.

-\paragraph{Finding \#2: Scaling Laws Suggest Including A Single Test Set Replica Achieves Lower Loss Than the Irreducible Error of the Uncontaminated Corpus}
+\paragraph{Finding \#3: Scaling Laws Suggest Including A Single Test Set Replica Achieves Lower Loss Than the Irreducible Error of the Uncontaminated Corpus}

-A natural question to ask is: how much does test set contamination ``buy" the model in terms of performance.
+How much does test set contamination ``buy" the model in terms of performance?
 More specifically, how much pretraining compute must be spent on an uncontaminated pretraining corpus to match the performance of a model trained on a corpus containing $R$ replicas of the benchmark test set?